|home | Articles | Phase 2 of Ron Paul’s Politica . . .|

 This would not have been technologically possible in 2004.

-attention to what he recommends.
+Today, a new group of people know him, trust him, and will pay attention to what he recommends.
 It is an identifiable group: e-mail addresses and donation receipts.
 He can communicate with them very inexpensively.
 He can do it through his campaign organization.
 He does not need to involve his Congressional staff.

 THE KEY TO POLITICAL SUCCESS